jingzbu/InverseVIsTraffic/README.md

 ====

 Due to confidentiality of the data, currently the whole INRIX dataset can not be made publicly available.
-When dealing with this dataset, both Python and Julia are used.
+When dealing with this dataset, both Python and Julia have been used.

+Related publications
+====
+Jing Zhang, Sepideh Pourazarm, Christos G. Cassandras, and Ioannis Ch.
+Paschalidis, "***The Price of Anarchy in Transportation Networks by Estimating User Cost Functions from Actual Traffic Data,***" Proceedings of the 55th IEEE Conference on Decision and Control, December 12-14, 2016, Las Vegas, NV, USA, submitted.

 Author